Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Non-parametric JPDF and Probability Region

-In the non-parametric approximation, the coefficient $\tilde{C}_{0}$ in the exponent is reduced to $1/2$ in~\eqref{eq:f-anis-np} . \end{IEEEproof} Figures~\ref{fig:JPDF1} and~\ref{fig:JPDF2} demonstrate representative plots of the non-parametric JPDF based on~\eqref{eq:f-anis_np_both}.
-Note the bimodal structure of the JPDF for $N=100$ in Fig.~\ref{fig:JPDF1} with one mode at $R=1.2$ and the other (smaller) at $R \approx 0.8$.
-This is due to the considerable spread of $\hat{\theta}$, which results from the relatively small number of sampling points, and the degeneracy of the solution, i.e., the fact that the combination $(R,\theta)$ is equivalent to $(1/R,\theta -\pi/2)$; hence, there is an extended degenerate peak at $(0.83, -70^{\circ}) $, part of which is folded back into the primary domain.
-On the other hand, for $R=3$ the smaller dispersion of $\hat{\theta}$ leads to a single mode even for $N=100$.
+Figure~\ref{fig:JPDFs} demonstrates representative plots of the non-parametric JPDF based on~\eqref{eq:f-anis_np_both}.
+Note the bimodal structure of the JPDF for $N=100$ in Fig.~\ref{subfig:JPDF_bimodal}, with one mode at $R=1.2$ and the other (smaller) at $R \approx 0.8$.
+This is due to the considerable spread of $\htheta$, which results from the relatively small number of sampling points and the degeneracy of the anisotropy vector, i.e., the fact that the combination $(R,\theta)$ is equivalent to $(1/R,\theta -\pi/2)$; the degenerate peak at $(0.83, -70^{\circ})$ is folded into the primary domain.
+On the other hand, the smaller dispersion of $\htheta$ for $R=3$ leads to a single mode even for $N=100$.